a rigorous medical service-learning opportunity that will engage your heart, hand, and head

 In this intensive hands-on medical service learning experience that will challenge you to grow beyond your comfort zone, engage your passions and expose you to some of the realities of life as a healthcare provider for underserved communities.
 Make headway in your journey towards a vocation in healthcare via a curriculum created by faculty from Duke and John Hopkins University and find out whether you have what it takes for a future in the field.

-This programme is run exclusively in conjunction by our US non-profit partner Global Public Service Academies (GPSA).
-You can find out more about them below!
+This programme is run exclusively in conjunction with our US non-profit partner Global Public Service Academies (GPSA).

 - Connect your knowledge to practice: build on what you've learned in school with lessons from trained professionals and put this into use as you facilitate health screenings,including vaccinations and nutritional interventions (e.g. how to measure infant height and weight, how to measure blood pressure, heart rate, etc.); conduct community health trainings on hygiene or nutritional education; or perform other important volunteer tasks

 - Gain invaluable exposure and insights into the realities of healthcare as you shadow nurses and doctors at clinics, hospitals and rural health posts

 - Understand a different culture while you spend your time working at a local clinic and undergo extensive training on healthcare delivery and local culture